Food Fibers Market Size and Share

 Global Food Fibers Market Report Scope

-Food fiber, also known as dietary fiber, is a group of compounds found in plants that cannot be fully digested in the human gut.
-Commercially, fibers are derived from fruits and vegetables and can be isolated or modified after processing.
-The food fibers market is segmented into type, application, and geography.
-By type, the market is segmented into soluble and insoluble fibers.
-The soluble fibers segment is further divided into inulin, pectin, polydextrose, beta-glucan, and other soluble fibers.
-The insoluble fibers are segmented into cellulose, lignin, hemicellulose, chitin and chitosan, resistant starch, and other insoluble fibers.
+Food fiber, also referred to as dietary fiber, comprises compounds found in plants that are not fully digestible by the human gut.
+Commercially, fibers are extracted from fruits and vegetables and may be isolated or modified during processing.
+The food fibers market is categorized by type, source, form, application, and geography.
+By type, the market is divided into soluble and insoluble fibers.
+The soluble fibers segment includes inulin, pectin, polydextrose, beta-glucan, arabinoxylan, resistant maltodextrin, and other soluble fibers.
+The insoluble fibers segment comprises cellulose, hemicellulose, lignin, chitin and chitosan, resistant starch, and other insoluble fibers.
+By source, the market is segmented into cereals and grains, fruits and vegetables, nuts and seeds, and others.
+By form, the market is categorized into powder, liquid/syrup, and others.
 Based on application, the market is segmented into food and beverages, dietary supplements, and pharmaceuticals.
+Within the food and beverage application, the market is further segmented into bakery and confectionery, dairy, meat, poultry and seafood, beverages, and other food and beverage products.
+Geographically, the report analyzes key regions, including North America, Europe, Asia-Pacific, South America, and the Middle East and Africa.
+The market sizing has been done in value terms in USD for all the abovementioned segments.

 By Type